mypiandrew/rak833-spi/install/README.md

 # The Things Network: RAK833-based gateway

-Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the RAK833 USB concentrator with a Raspberry Pi host using the RAK833 hat available in this same repository.
+Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the RAK833 USB/SPI concentrator with a Raspberry Pi host using the RAK833 SPI adapter PCB.

 > This documentation and installation procedure is based largely on [gonzalocasas](https://github.com/gonzalocasas) and [ttn-zh](https://github.com/ttn-zh) installation procedure for the [IMST iC880a](https://github.com/ttn-zh/ic880a-gateway) with minor changes to make it compatible with the RAK833-hat for the RAK833 module by RAK Wireless.

-## Setup based on Raspbian image
+## Setup based on standard MyPi Integrator Board Raspbian image

-- Plug the RAK833-Hat with the RAK833 module connected
+- Plug in the RAK833 Adapter PCB with the RAK833 module connected
 - Start your RPi connected to Ethernet
-- From a computer in the same LAN, `ssh` into the RPi using the default hostname:
+- From a computer in the same LAN, `ssh` into the RPi using default `pi` user (for IP address see HMDI output)

-        local $ ssh pi@raspberrypi.local
+        local $ ssh pi@192.168.1.135

-- Default password of a plain-vanilla RASPBIAN install for user `pi` is `raspberry`
+- Default password  for user `pi` is `raspberry`
-- Use `raspi-config` utility to configure locale options and enable SPI interfaces:
+- Edit /boot/config.txt and add the line below to the bottom to enable the SPI interface (or alternately use `raspi-config`)

-        $ sudo raspi-config
+        dtparam=spi=on

 - Reboot
 - Make sure you have an updated installation and install `git`: